maybelchuky/Healthcare-Data-Exploration-and-Visualization/README.md

 15. What are the busiest day,month and year of admission, and how many admissions were recorded ?
 16. What is the distribution of discharge dates across different months and years?

-6. **Data Visualization using Tableau:**
-Some Key SQL queries used in my analysis :

 ### SQL Code
 ---
 For the rest of the code, check the [SQL Code](SQLQuery.sql) file